cfarkas/annotate_my_genomes/README.md

 # Running the pipeline on final_annotated.gtf, using galGal6 UCSC prefix and 30 threads for processing:
 ./add-ensembl-annotation final_annotated.gtf Gallus_gallus.GRCg6a.100.gtf Gallus_gallus.GRCg6a.dna.toplevel.fa galGal6 30
 ```
+final_annotated.gtf and .gff (located in output_files_ensembl) will contained the ensembl-updated annotation (in UCSC coordinates)

 #
 ## Downstream analysis using outputs: